 While the vegetables are roasting, pickle your red onion and make the dressing.

-Slice your red onion into slivers lengthwise, put into small bowl and add 1Tbsp of aged white balsamic vinegar and just enough cold water to cover.
-With the quick pickling they will change to a pretty pink colour, becoming lovely and sweet.
+Slice your red onion into slivers lengthwise, put into a small bowl and add 1Tbsp of aged white balsamic vinegar and just enough cold water to cover.
+With the quick pickling, they will change to a pretty pink colour, becoming lovely and sweet.
 If pickled onions aren’t to your taste, add the raw onion to your vegetables for roasting instead.

 Saffron yoghurt dressing – add your pinch of saffron to a tablespoon of boiling water.
 Once the colours have been released into the water add it to a 1/2 cup of cashew yoghurt.
 Depending on your cashew yoghurt you may want to adjust the acidity and/or seasoning.